 Farmers and Growers:

-FARMER: Urban Harvest: will be back in spring 2013 with seeds, herbs and bedding plants from May 11th, 2013
+FARMER: Urban Harvest: will be here with seeds, herbs and bedding plants through June.

-FARMER: Achim Mohssem-Beyk, from the Quinte area will be at the market this week with meats and eggs from his own farm.
+FARMER: Achim Mohssem-Beyk, from the Quinte area will be at the market this week with vegetables and meats and eggs from his own farm.

 FARMER: Mike Lanigan features a large array of home-grown organic vegetables, as well as organic beef from his own certified organic herd and a good selection of organic fruit.
 Mike will also have some imported produce to complete the selection during those times of year when a complete range of local organic produce is not available.